Teichlab/celltypist/README.md

 + <details>
   <summary><strong>4.2.
 Construct a cell type hierarchical tree</strong></summary>

-  A simple way to construct a tree is to load it from an existing JSON file (see the second JSON schematic in `4.1.`).
+  A simple way to construct a tree is to load it from an existing JSON file (see the second JSON schematic in `4.1.`) using [Tree.from_json](https://celltypist.readthedocs.io/en/latest/celltypist.tree.Tree.html#celltypist.tree.Tree.from_json).
   ```python
   from celltypist.tree import TreeNode, Tree
   tree = Tree.from_json('some_name.json')